 Jesus didn't have a problem with identifying himself as a shepherd either.
-He said 'I am the good shepherd, and my sheep know my voice...'
+Interesting that He never said 'I am the good carpenter, or the good fisherman.'
+He intentionally proclaimed: 'I am the good shepherd, and my sheep know my voice...'
 He isn't a shepherd that just shows up for work and does his job - a mercenary, contractor, or hired hand.
-He is a good shepherd - intimately aware of the foibles and idiosyncrasies of the sheep in his flock, and ready to guide them and give them what they need.
+He is a good shepherd, ready to lay His life down for his sheep.
+He is intimately aware of the foibles and idiosyncrasies of the sheep in his flock, and ready to guide them, give them what they need.
 And not just what they need....

 '...
 I shall not want.'Its interesting how this phrase is part of the opening sentence of Psalm 23...
 'The Lord is my Shepherd (consequently) I shall not want.'
 In my mind (you can disagree if you like), this provides a context for the rest of the statements made in the Psalm 23.
 Since God is my Shepherd, here are the things I don't have to concern myself with anymore.... and David goes on to list them.